huseyinyilmaz/placebo/doc/index.rst

        headers = {'custom-header': 'custom'}

 In placebo class, "url, body, status, method, headers attributes" can be used to define the mock request. method and url is used to figure out which requests should be mocked.
-Requests that does not match with given url and methods will not go to real backend. "body, status, headers" attributes are used as matching request content.
+Requests that does not match with given url and methods will go to real backend. "body, status, headers" attributes are used as matching request's content.

 There are 2 different ways those attributes can be specified.
 First, by adding them to Placebo class.
 Second is update them on decorator.
 Following tests updates already defined class with diffent status and body.